scullyio/scully/README.md

 # What is Scully?

 Scully pre-renders each page in your app to plain HTML & CSS.
-To do this, Scully uses machine learning techniques to find all of the routes in your project.
+To do this, Scully uses guessjs to find all of the routes in your project.
 Scully then visits each route, rendering the view and saving it to an HTML file.

 You can then ship all of those HTML files to production.
 Each view in your app can now be delivered to your users in just